-The advice given by the DVLA about axial SpA (AS) is that:
+The advice given by the DVLA about axial SpA is that:

-- If your axial SpA (AS) does not affect your safe driving you do not need to tell the DVLA about your axial SpA (AS)
+If your axial SpA does not affect your safe driving you do not need to tell the DVLA about your axial SpA

-- If your axial SpA (AS) does affect your safe driving you will need to tell the DVLA
+If your axial SpA does affect your safe driving you will need to tell the DVLA

-- If you are unsure whether your axial SpA (AS) affects your safe driving you will need to check with your GP or rheumatologist who will be able to advise you
+If you are unsure whether your axial SpA affects your safe driving you will need to check with your GP or rheumatologist who will be able to advise you

-The DVLA would typically consider that your axial SpA (AS) was affecting your safe driving if you need adaptations to your car to be able to drive safely.
-This would include extra mirrors such as extra mirrors.
+The DVLA would typically consider that your axial SpA was affecting your safe driving if you need adaptations to your car to be able to drive safely.
+This would things such as extra mirrors.
 You should also inform the DVLA if you feel you can only safely drive a car with automatic transmission.

 Help with Safe Driving

-Driving Mobility are a network of 16 independent organisations covering England, Scotland, Wales and Northern Ireland, who offer professional, high quality information, advice and assessment to people with a medical condition which might cause issues with safe driving.
+Driving Mobility is a a network of independent organisations who offer professional, high quality information, advice and assessment to people with any medical condition which might cause issues with safe driving.

 You can be referred for an assessment by the DVLA or you can call your local centre to make an appointment for an assessment.
-If you are referred by the DVLA you will not be charged but if you contact them independently there is a charge.
+Do bear in mind that if you are referred by the DVLA you will not be charged but if you contact them independently there is a charge.

-The Motability Scheme enables disabled people to lease a new car, scooter or powered wheelchair by exchanging their mobility allowance.
+The Motability Scheme can help people lease a car by exchanging their government funded mobility allowance.

-Even if you don’t drive yourself, you can apply for a car as a passenger and propose two other people as your drivers.
+Even if you do not drive yourself, you can apply for a car as a passenger and propose named drivers.

-You can apply if you have 12 months or more of your DLA or PIP award remaining.
-If your award is not renewed during the full length of your chosen scheme your car will need to be returned.
+You can apply if you have 12 months or more of your Disability Living Allowance (DLA) or Personal Independence Payment (PIP) award remaining.
+If your award is not renewed during the full length of your chosen scheme, your car will need to be returned.